-The Column chart and the Stacked Column chart both display data using rectangular bars where the length of the bar is proportional to the data value.
-However, in the Column chart, data values are displayed side-by-side whereas in the Stacked chart, they are stacked one over the other.
+The column chart and the stacked column chart can display data using rectangular bars where the length of the bar is proportional to the data value.
+However, in the column chart, data values are displayed side-by-side, whereas they are stacked one over the other in the stacked chart.

-Let’s see the optimum usage of both these charts.
+Let’s understand the usage of these charts with an example.

 But what if you also want to show the quarterly contribution from each region?
-In such a scenario, the Stacked chart is very helpful as it can facilitate both comparison as well as part-to-whole relationship.
+The stacked column chart is beneficial in this scenario, as it can facilitate both comparisons and part-to-whole relationships.

-From the Stacked column chart above, you can not only compare the sales of each region but also analyze the breakdown of each regional sales into its constituent quarters (part-to-whole).
-The Stacked chart is effective as it can visually aggregate the parts of a whole.
+From the stacked column chart above, you can compare the sales of each region and analyze the breakdown of each regional sales into its constituent quarters (part-to-whole).
+The stacked chart is effective as it can visually aggregate the parts of a whole.

-Data interpretation using a Stacked chart becomes difficult when you want to compare the constituent parts of each entity across the various entities.
+Data interpretation using a stacked column chart becomes difficult when you want to compare the constituent parts of each entity across the various entities.
 Try comparing the 2nd Quarter sales across the regions from the above chart!

-To facilitate such analysis, we can use the Grouped Column chart.
+To facilitate such an analysis, we can use the grouped column chart.

-When several Column charts come together and are placed side-by-side so as to form individual groups, they are called Grouped Column charts.
+When several column charts are combined side-by-side to form individual groups, they are called grouped column charts.

-In this chart, we have brought the quarterly sales of each region closer so as to form four groups―North, South, East and West.
+In this chart, we have brought the quarterly sales of each region closer to form four groups―North, South, East, and West.
 You can easily compare the sales of North across the four quarters from this chart.

-On the other hand, in this chart, the sales of the regions North, South, East and West form four groups―Quarter 1, Quarter 2, Quarter 3 and Quarter 4.
-It is easy to compare the sales of each region within a group (quarter) due to their proximity with one another.
+On the other hand, in this chart, the North, South, East, and West sales form four groups―Quarter 1, Quarter 2, Quarter 3, and Quarter 4.
+It is easy to compare each region’s sales within a group (quarter) due to their proximity with one another.

-To sum up, while the Column chart can be used to facilitate all comparison-based analysis, it is better to use the Stacked Column chart when you want to show part-to-whole relationship (along with comparison).
+While the column chart can facilitate all comparison-based analysis, it is better to use the stacked column chart to show the part-to-whole relationship (along with comparison).